Namecheap SSL is an application on Namecheap shared hosting servers to ease the SSL installation process.

 In the Installed via "Namecheap SSL" tab, you’ll find all certificates already installed with the help of the plugin.

 Important: Before you begin, please ensure you point your domain to the hosting server.
 Otherwise, the SSL installation will not be completed, and the certificate will be stuck with the "In progress" status.
+If you wish to use custom Nameservers instead of Namecheap Web Hosting DNS ones, you should make sure that both the main domain and the www subdomain are pointed to the hosting server using A or CNAME record.

 Any certificate in the Ready for SSL installation tab can be installed in just one click.
 Simply press the Install button beside the certificate and allow about 25 minutes for the process to be completed automatically.